Suor/django-cacheops/README.rst

 8. Doesn't work right with multi-table inheritance.
 9. Aggregates is not implemented yet.
 10. Timeout in queryset and ``@cached_as()`` cannot be larger than default.
+11. Filters on TextFields don't affect invalidation.
+One should not test on their equality anyway.

-Here 1, 3, 5, 10 are part of design compromise, trying to solve them will make things complicated and slow.
+Here 1, 3, 5, 10, 11 are part of design compromise, trying to solve them will make things complicated and slow.
 2 and 7 can be implemented if needed, but it's probably counter-productive since one can just break queries into simple ones, which cache better.
 4 is a deliberate choice, making it "right" will flush